Blog

 Automating Business Central with Power Automate

 Power Automate is the fastest way to wire Business Central into the rest of Microsoft 365 without writing a line of AL. Used well, it removes manual steps in days.
 Used badly, it becomes a sprawl of brittle flows nobody owns.
-Here is a consultant’s view of where it shines, where it does not, and how to keep it under control.
+This post covers where it shines, where it does not, and how to keep it under control.

 What Power Automate is